Prosecutors in Hawaii unseal public corruption, bribery case

 Choy took responsibility for his actions and admitted everything he did to federal investigators, said his attorney Michael Green.

 “He gave unprotected statements — that’s where you don’t ask for a lawyer and you you sit down with the agents and tell them what you did.
-And he did that.
-And he was he candid the whole time and told them everything he knew about corruption,” Green said.
+And he did that,” Green said.

+The two will be arraigned in federal court on Monday.

-If found guilty, Connors said, Choy would be required to forfeit assets up to $15 million and face up to 10 years in prison and a $250,000 fine.
+If found guilty, Choy would be required to forfeit assets up to $15 million and face up to 10 years in prison and a $250,000 fine, Connors said.
 If convicted, Stant would be required to forfeit $2 million, faces up to 20 years in prison and a $250,000 fine.

-The two will be arraigned in federal court on Monday.

-Connors said investigators were tipped off by a member of the public.

-“When we received the information from this member of the public, our investigators and prosecutors took a look at it and thought this is significant,” Connors said.
-“It is certainly among one of the largest bribery cases that our our office has investigated and prosecuted.”
+Connors said a member of the public came forward with the information.
+“It is certainly among one of the largest bribery cases that our our office has investigated and prosecuted,” Connors said.

 Steven Merrill, the FBI special agent in charge of the Honolulu office, said the agency’s work investigating corrupt public officials in Hawaii is not done.